 - 1. Perform dental hygiene skills in a variety of settings, e.g., private dental practice, public health clinics, school systems, institutions, and hospitals. - 2.
 Design, implement, and evaluate a public health project. - 3.
 Assist with the coordination of community health programs. - 4.
 Implement effective preventive dental health programs for individuals and for groups in such settings as schools, hospitals, institutions and community programs. - 5.
 Utilize epidemiologic methodology and principles of statistics. - 6.
 Serve as a resource person and provide guidance to organized community groups, schools, and public health programs. - 7.
 Work with other health personnel in assessing and providing health care needs to the public. - 8.
-Implement effective teaching methodologies in an educational setting. - Prepare for admission to graduate programs.
+Implement effective teaching methodologies in an educational setting. - 9.
+Prepare for admission to graduate programs.

-Upon satisfactory completion of the Public Health Dental Hygiene curriculum, dental hygienists receive a Bachelor of Science Degree.
+Upon satisfactory completion of the Public Health Dental Hygiene curriculum, dental hygienists receive a Bachelor of Science Degree in Public Health with a major in Public Health-Dental Hygiene:

-Application and additional information may be obtained by writing to Director, Dental Hygiene Program, Indiana University School of Dentistry, 1121 W. Michigan Street, Indianapolis, Indiana 46202.
+Additional information may be obtained by writing to Director, Dental Hygiene Program, Indiana University School of Dentistry, 1121 W. Michigan Street, Indianapolis, Indiana 46202.